How do you assess ability to do physical work?

 - If they are unable to perform any substantial part of the role currently.
 Do they need further rehabilitiation and then re-consider the role in the future.
 Or are there alternative roles available, for the short term, or permanently.

-See our service Functional Capacity Evaluation providing more detail about the assessment.
+See Functional Capacity Evaluation providing more detail about this assessment service.

 This information can then be used to assist in a Career Redirection Assessment and ongoing job search sessions.

 See our blog articles related to this topic:

 Contact Us for further advice and a quotation.